philanc/luanacha/README.md

 The complete documentation of the Monocypher library is available at http://loup-vaillant.fr/projects/monocypher/manual

-Note:  As of February 2017, Monocypher is not deemed to be production-ready yet.
-(See section "Current state" at http://loup-vaillant.fr/projects/monocypher/) And the API is not frozen yet.
+Note:  As of August 2017, Monocypher is deemed to be production-ready.
+(See section "Current state" at http://loup-vaillant.fr/projects/monocypher/)

 ## The Lua wrapper